Skip to content

 Abuse occurring within the Trust

-Where it is alleged that the abuse relates to care in the trust, the trust’s Managing Allegations against Staff procedure should also be followed.
+Where it is alleged that the abuse relates to care provided by the Trust, or the actions of a staff member the Trust’s Managing Allegations against Staff and PiPoT (Persons in Positions of Trust) procedure should also be followed.

 Supporting staff

 The Trust recognises that involvement in any aspect of identification or reporting of suspected abuse of an adult at risk can be a difficult experience and it is committed to supporting staff through the process of raising a safeguarding concern.
-Service managers, the Adult Safeguarding Lead and/or the Medical Director should offer feedback and support to the member of staff where appropriate.
+Service managers, the Adult Safeguarding Lead and/or the Deputy Chief Nursing Officer should offer feedback and support to the member of staff where appropriate.

 Staff are advised at Induction that the Trust provides a Staff Advisory Service which can be accessed by any member of staff, where a trained professional will offer one-to-one support.